BabylonJS/OldDocumentationSite/content/How_To/camera/WebVR_Helper.md

 # How to use the WebVR experience helper

+## WebVR vs WebXR

+While the WebVR experience helper will continue to be supported, it is strongly recommended that projects instead use the [WebXR experience helper](https://doc.babylonjs.com/how_to/webxr_experience_helpers).
+For more information, check out our [introduction to WebXR](https://doc.babylonjs.com/how_to/introduction_to_webxr).

 ## Introduction

 The WebVR Experience Helper provides a quick way to add WebVR support to a Babylon scene.